 Some of Texas’s urban areas are driving that change.
 In Austin last year, the city council approved a contract with Austin Energy to secure 300 megawatts of solar power — the largest Austin solar power project ever.
-With 41.5 watts of installed solar power per Austin resident, in 2018 the city was named one of Environment America’s Solar Leaders.
+With 41.5 watts of installed solar power per Austin resident, Environment America named the city one of its solar leaders in 2018.

-San Antonio, too, is leading the nation for solar adoption.
-Per-capita solar capacity in the Alamo City was about 108 watts in 2018, making the city 11th in the nation for solar panels installed per resident, with multifamily properties representing the bulk of growth.
-San Antonio solar power grew by about 37 percent that year, cementing its reputation as an undisputed leader for solar in the nation.
+San Antonio is also leading the nation for solar adoption.
+Per-capita solar capacity in the Alamo City was about 108 watts in 2018, making the city 11th in the nation for solar panels installed per resident, with multifamily properties representing the most growth.
+San Antonio solar power grew by about 37% that year, cementing its reputation as an undisputed U.S. solar leader.

 However, Texas’s largest cities have been much slower to accept solar power.
-Dallas, for instance, had installed just 16.4 megawatts of solar power in 2017, ranking 26th among US cities for total solar capacity.
-And Houston, long an energy epicenter in the state, also paled in comparison to its sister cities in Central Texas with a mere 9.5 megawatts of total solar capacity by 2017.
+For example, Dallas had installed just 16.4 megawatts of solar power in 2017, ranking 26th among U.S. cities for total solar capacity.
+And Houston, long a Texas energy epicenter, also paled in comparison to its sister cities in Central Texas with a mere 9.5 megawatts of total solar capacity by 2017.

-Here at Freedom Solar, we were curious why some of the largest cities in Texas would have such lackluster solar energy performance.
-Here’s what we found out.
+Here at solar panel company Freedom Solar, we were curious why some of the largest Texas cities would have such lackluster solar energy performance.
+Here’s what we found.